philpatton/autocapture/README.md

 ### Simulating capture histories

-The `src.simulate` script accomplishes tasks #1 and #2 above for a given strategy.
-The following command runs the simulate script.
+The `src.simulate` script simulates data under an open population capture recapture model (by default, a POPAN model, although the CJS model is available too).
+Then, it corrupts the capture histories using the misidentification process.
+Users can run the script from the command line, specifying the strategy with the `--strategy` argument,

 ```
 python -m src.simulate --strategy check_0